-1 something, especially money, that somebody gives you because they have hurt you, or damaged something that you own; the act of giving this to somebody 2 to ask for money from the government or a company because you have a right to it official rules made by a government or some other authority Exercise 13.9 Complete the sentences with the words from the box safety regulations entitle prices significantly commercial self-transfer flights initially responsibility fault itinerary claimed compensation She damages from the aviation company for the injury she had suffered.
-I think the airline owners are at for not warning us.
-The for doing this rests with the aviation managers.
-Avoid booking if your layover is less than 2.5 hours.
-She received a cash sum by way of The shortest flight in the world takes only a few minutes and passes between the two Scottish islands of Westray and Papa Westray.
-Your decision will affect your future.
-Visits to four different countries are included in your 11 The scientific work will be conducted, at least, at our laboratories.
+1 something, especially money, that somebody gives you because they have hurt you, or damaged something that you own; the act of giving this to somebody 2 to ask for money from the government or a company because you have a right to it official rules made by a government or some other authority 4 a duty to deal with or take care of somebody/something, so that you may be blamed if something goes wrong 5 the responsibility for something wrong that has happened or been done 6 the amount of money that you have to pay for something 7 in a way that is large or important enough to have an effect on something or to be noticed 8 connected with the buying and selling of goods and services 9 means you will have two or more flights to reach your destination 10 at the beginning 11 a plan of a journey, including the route and the places that you visit 12 to give somebody the right to have or to do something 11 a plan of a journey, including the route and the places that you visit Exercise 13.9 Complete the sentences with the words from the box safety regulations entitle prices significantly commercial self-transfer flights initially responsibility fault itinerary claimed compensation 1 She damages from the aviation company for the injury she had suffered.
+2 I think the airline owners are at for not warning us.
+3 The for doing this rests with the aviation managers.
+4 Avoid booking if your layover is less than 2.5 hours.
+5 She received a cash sum by way of 6 The shortest flight in the world takes only a few minutes and passes between the two Scottish islands of Westray and Papa Westray.
+7 Your decision will affect your future.
+8 Visits to four different countries are included in your 9 It's against to fix these doors open.
+10 This ticket does not you to travel first class.
+11 The scientific work will be conducted, at least, at our laboratories.
 12 We will have to raise ticket